Jessica Killings Flaunts Curvy Hips & Flat Abs In Flirty Bedroom Snaps

 “Such a Beautiful masterpiece I love your eyes like a hazel or caramel color,” one admirer said.

-“Pink is definitely your color,” a second fan told her
+“Pink is definitely your color,” a second fan told her.

 “No words describe how beautiful you are!!!” gushed a third Instagram user.